prl-mushr/mushr-website/content/tutorials/tuning.md

 <center>`R = L/2sin(beta)`,</center>

-where `L` is the length of the car (0.3 meters), and beta is `arctan(1/2 * tan(delta))`, where delta is the turn radius.
-We will be setting the turn radius to the max turn radius (0.34 by default).
+where `L` is the length of the car (0.3 meters), and beta is `arctan(1/2 * tan(delta))`, where delta is the steering angle.
+We will be setting the steering angle to the max (0.34 by default).

 We will instead the length of a half cirlce, so `2 * R`.
 Calculting this with the defaults, comes out to 1.722 meters (67.79 inches).
-If you tweak the max turning radius, or change the chassis, you will have to recompute this number.
+If you tweak the max steering angle, or change the chassis, you will have to recompute this number.

 ### How to Tune